SGD Help: Gene Registry

 We have developed a set of Gene Naming Guidelines and Procedures in order to assist researchers in gene naming and to inform them about our policies for resolving gene name conflicts.
 The most common problems encountered are gene names that are not in the standard S. cerevisiae format, names that are used for more than one gene, or multiple names in use for a single gene.
 The curators at SGD attempt to resolve these problems according to the guidelines section on Resolution of Gene Name Conflicts.

-To avoid conflicts, researchers should search for candidate gene names using the Global Gene Hunter tool.
 We urge researchers to contact SGD prior to the publication of a new gene name (even if they have previously reserved it) to ensure that the gene name they wish to use is still appropriate.
 The SGD curators are happy to help researchers reserve a gene name or to determine whether a gene name is appropriate.

 Please note that all information submitted to SGD is made public.
 SGD cannot accept and does not maintain any confidential information.